bissi1/bissi1.github.io/_pages/cv.md

 - 2015: Higher School of Economics, Perm, Russia (3 months)

 ## Third Party Funding (selection)

+≈ €330,000 of total funding as a PI or co-PI

 - 2023–2025: Heilbronn Institute for Mathematical Research – PI (£13,155)
 - 2022: University of Southampton (several competitive grants on interdisciplinary data science) – PI (£17,763)